-1. Should a student accumulate over six illegal/unexcused days in a semester, he/she will not be allowed to participate in any social function or club/class trip for that semester.
-(Snoball eligibility will be based on fall semester attendance)
+- 1. Should a student accumulate over six illegal/unexcused days in a semester, he/she may not be allowed to participate in any social function or club/class trip for that semester. - 2.
+Should a student receive three discipline offenses (not including tardies) in a semester, he/she will not be allowed to participate in any social function or club/class trip at the discretion of administration.
+(Homecoming & SnoBall eligibility will be based on fall semester discipline.
+Prom eligibility will be based on spring semester discipline.)

-- 2. Should a student receive three discipline offenses (not including tardies) in a semester, he/she will not be allowed to participate in any social function or club/class trip at the discretion of administration.
-(Winter Formal eligibility will be based on fall semester discipline) - 3.
-Should a student accumulate over five days of out-of-school suspension, he/she may not be allowed to participate in any social function or club/class trip.
-Final determination will be made by administration. - 4.
+- 3. Should a student accumulate ten days or more of out-of-school suspension, he/she will not be allowed to participate in any social function or club/class trip.
+Final determination will be made by administration.
+(Homecoming & SnoBall eligibility will be based on fall semester discipline.
+Prom eligibility will be based on spring semester discipline.) - 4.
 Should a student owe any financial obligation to the High School or District, he/she may not be allowed to participate in any social function or club/class trip.
 Final determination will be made by administration.